ehofesmann/plotly_panel/README.md

 ### Step 3: Add your own ploty figures

 In the `custom_plots.py` file of your new plugin, optionally implement the `get_button()` function to customize the button to open your panel in the FiftyOne grid.
-Then update the `get_figures(samples)` function to generate your custom plotly figures, returning a list of figures.
+Then update the `get_figures(samples)` function to generate your custom Plotly figures using your favorite Python Plotly package, returning a list of figures.